Trypophobia: Treatment

 There are no known treatments for trypophobia, but exposure therapy, which has been used to treat phobias, is likely to be an effective treatment.

 Epidemiology

 The extent to which trypophobia exists is unknown, but the available data suggests that having an aversion to trypophobic imagery is relatively common.
 16% of a sample of 286 participants in a 2013 study reported discomfort or repulsion when presented with an image of a lotus seed pod and its authors found that non-trypophobic individuals also experienced more discomfort when viewing trypophobic imagery than when viewing neutral images.
 Trypophobia appears to be more prevalent in women.

 Etymology

-The term trypophobia is believed to have been coined by a participant in an online forum in 2005 from the τρῦπα, trŷpa, meaning "hole" and φόβος, phóbos, meaning "fear".
+The term trypophobia is believed to have been coined by a participant called "Louise" in an online forum on the now-defuncted website GeoCities in 2005.
+In that post, she explained how she consulted the Oxford English Dictionary to combine one of the words from τρῦπα, trŷpa, meaning "hole" and φόβος, phóbos. meaning "fear".

 Society and culture

 Groups on social media sites such as Facebook and Instagram exist for self-identified trypophobics to share and discuss images that they say induce the reaction.

 Because trypophobia is not well known to the general public, many people with the condition do not know the name for it and believe that they are alone in their trypophobic reactions and thoughts until they find an online community to share them with.
 This has led to an increase in trypophobic images on social media; in some cases, people seek to intentionally induce trypophobia in those who have it by showing them trypophobic images, with the most trypophobic response-inducing images being holes and clusters (especially the lotus seed-head) photoshopped onto human skin.
 Cole and Wilkins also stated that the level of disgust with trypophobia increases if the holes are on human skin.
 Writing in Popular Science, Jennifer Abbasi argues that emotional contagion within such social media groups may be responsible for some of the averse reactions to such images.

 In 2017, trypophobia received media attention when American Horror Story featured a trypophobic character and trypophobic response-inducing advertisements promoting the storyline; some people were disturbed by the imagery, and criticized the show for "insensitivity towards sufferers of trypophobia".
 Although there was sentiment that the increased media attention could lead to people trying to induce trypophobia, there were also opinions that it might help people understand trypophobia and encourage more research on the matter.
 Some users responded to the September 2019 release of Apple's iPhone 11 Pro, which features three closely spaced camera lenses, with comments that it triggered their trypophobia.

 Writer and editor Kathleen McAuliffe suggested that trypophobia is yet to be extensively studied because researchers have not given as much attention to topics of disgust as they have to other areas of research, and because of the revulsion viewing the images could incite in researchers.